Phys767-Spring17/N-body/README.md

 numerical simulation were created.

 The first version, found in the simulation directory is named gravsim.py.
-The program defines and calls a function called simulate.
-The simulate function was taken from the book and modified to save the calculated particle positions to a file for each time step taken. gravsim.py calls the book.py module (found in the book directory and contains all the functions defined in the book) and generates a single cluster of N unit mass particles randomly placed useing np.random.
+The program defines and calls a function named simulate.
+The simulate function from the book was modified to save the calculated particle positions to a file for each time step taken.
+The remaining functions taken from the book are stored in the book directory in a file named book.py. gravsim.py calls book.py as a module and generates a single cluster of N unit mass particles randomly placed using np.random.

 The second version, found in the parallel directory was also taken from the book.
 This code was modified in the same way as the first version to save output.
 The program is different from the first